 Many studies have shown that people who sleep on their backs tend to snore more.
 This is why we recommend you sleep on your side.
 To get used to this, a good trick is to put some tennis balls wrapped up in socks in your bed so that the discomfort causes you to sleep on your side.

-Using one or two higher pillows improves air flow through the nasal passages and mouth, which reduces your likelihood to snore.
+Using two pillows or using a higher, thicker pillow improves air flow through the nasal passages and mouth, which reduces your likelihood to snore.

 An old trick that has worked for many is cutting an onion in half and pouring a fair amount of salt on it.
 Once you have done this you should put it on a plate and leave it near the head of the bed until the next day.

-A saline solution can unplug congested nasal passages which allows you to sleep with the mouth closed and reduce your likelihood to snore.
+A saline solution can help clear congested nasal passages, which allows you to sleep with your mouth closed and reduces your likelihood to snore.
 All you need to do is mix a half teaspoon of salt with a cup of room temperature water.
-When you’ve done this, you put a little bit of the solution in each nostril.
+When you’ve done this, put a little bit of the solution in each nostril.

 Nettle herbal tea is another good remedy to ease snoring.
 You just need to mix a spoonful of dry nettle leaves in a cup of boiling water, cover it for 10 minutes, and drink it before you go to bed.

-Sage is perfect for treating different respiratory problems which is one of the reasons it is good to treat snoring.
-You simply whip up a sage herbal tea, adding several sage leaves to a cup of boiling water.
-Let it set for 10 minutes, strain it, and drink it before sleeping.
+Sage is one of the best ways to stop snoring because it helps treat many different respiratory problems.
+Simply prepare some sage herbal tea by adding several sage leaves to a cup of boiling water.
+Let it steep for 10 minutes, strain it, and drink it before sleeping.